xmtp/xmtp-message-history-server/README.md

 Ensure you have the following installed:

 - Rust and Cargo.
-You can install them from [https://rustup.rs/](https://rustup.rs/)
+You can install them both from [https://rustup.rs](https://rustup.rs)
+- To run the example uploader, ensure python is installed on your system.

+Set the `SECRET_KEY` environment variable.

+    export SECRET_KEY=super-long-super-secret-unique-key-goes-here

 ### Installing